-Grants are funds that are given to students and do not have to be repaid (unless,
+Grants are funds given to students and do not have to be repaid (unless, for example,

-for example, you completely withdraw from or stop attending all courses).
-Not all
+you completely withdraw from or stop attending all courses).
+Not all students will

-students will qualify for each of these grant programs.
-Please read the descriptions
+qualify for each of these grant programs.
+Please read the descriptions carefully.

 This grant is the foundation of federal student financial aid and can only be awarded to undergraduate students.